 90% of consumers claim a video helps them make a purchasing decision.(Social Media Today)

-There are many tools and services available to help you create and share videos, but it can be expensive as well as time-consuming endeavour.
+There are many tools and services available to help you create and share videos, but it can be expensive as well as a time-consuming endeavor.
 Knowing what not to do can improve your chances of a successful video marketing campaign.

 Here are 5 video marketing mistakes that you must not do.